Lss1242/Lss1242.github.io/_publications/IJCAI2024-Concentration.md

 date: 2024-04-22
 venue: 'Proceedings of the 33rd International Joint Conference on Artificial Intelligence (IJCAI)'
 # paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 citation: 'Per Kristian Lehre, and Shishen Lin.
-(2024). &quot;Concentration Tail-Bound Analysis of Coevolutionary and Bandit Learning Algorithms.&quot; <i>Proceedings of the 33rd International Joint Conference on Artificial Intelligence (Jeju, South Korea)</i>.(7) to appear.'
+(2024). &quot;Concentration Tail-Bound Analysis of Coevolutionary and Bandit Learning Algorithms.&quot; <i>Proceedings of the 33rd International Joint Conference on Artificial Intelligence (IJCAI)</i>.
+7 pages, Jeju, South Korea, 2024. to appear.'

 # <!-- This paper is about the number 1.
 The number 2 is left for future work. -->